-The Q&A below addresses some of the most basic questions about collecting sources during the editing process.
-You can also come see us at the Reference Desk for help with source collection when the journal manual and the Bluebook don't answer your questions—the research librarians at the Law Library all worked as editors on a journal while in law school.
+Our Guide to Source Collection answers some of the most basic questions about collecting sources during the editing process.
+You can also come to the Reference Desk for help with source collection when the journal manual and the Bluebook don't answer your questions—the research librarians at the Law Library all worked as editors on a journal while in law school.

 - Check the Bluebook tables and index.
 Read the rules, too.
 They tell you which version of a source should be used.
-For example, you might end up using a newer edition of a book than the one the author cited.
+For example, you might end up looking at a newer edition of a book than the one the author cited in their first draft.

-- Bieber’s Dictionary of Legal Abbreviations can be used to translate abbreviations.
+- Bieber’s Dictionary of Legal Abbreviations can translate abbreviations.

 Ask a research librarian for help in deciphering odd citations, and identifying and locating materials.